egeozgul/Steerable_CNNs/README.md

 | C8 | 45° rotations | 99.01% | 42.82% |
 | D8 | 45° rotations + reflections | 97.01% | 97.24% |

-**Key takeaway:** Models with reflection symmetry (Dₙ groups) generalize well to the rotated MNIST benchmark.
-Pure cyclic models (C2, C8) achieve high accuracy on their custom datasets but fail to generalize, suggesting that reflections are a crucial inductive bias for this task.
-D4 and D8 match or exceed the original C4 model on rotated MNIST.
+**Key takeaway:** Dₙ groups (rotation + reflection) generalize well to the rotated MNIST benchmark.
+Pure cyclic Cₙ models score high on their custom datasets but fail to generalize, indicating that reflections are a crucial inductive bias for this task.

 ### Training Loss Curves by Symmetry Group